Eric Pollard produced

 Ultimately, we really wanted to encourage users to use our products for a long time.
 We thought that the most meaningful contribution we, who love snowy mountains, could make to the environment was not to sell new skis and new graphics every year, but to tell our users, "We won't change the graphics, they'll be the same beautiful graphics.
 These are beautiful, valuable products, so we want you to use them not just this year, but for as long as possible after that."

-Sustainability should be the focus, and
+Sustainability should be the most important thing, shouldn't it?

 -So that's why there are three models!
 Respect for the natural environment